ccarpita/grap/README.md

 # Why another crawling library?

-I felt like many of the existing crawl libraries were overly reliant on templating and didn't offer the flexibility of logical flows that web data extraction may demand.
+The author felt like many of the existing crawl libraries were overly reliant on templating and didn't offer the flexibility of logical flows that web data extraction may demand.

-With Sandworm I am seeking a design pattern that resembles declarative syntax for basic use cases, with the option to expand decision points into complex logic where necessary.
+The design of Sandworm seeks a pattern that resembles declarative syntax for basic use cases, with the option to expand decision points into complex logic where necessary.

 # Example